 To keep the freezer-meal ball rolling, I have another one here for you today.
 Eggs…in muffin form with this quinoa egg breakfast muffin recipe!

 I like eggs, I just am a total zombie in the morning and barely want to make coffee let alone poach an egg.
 Things need to be as simple as humanly possible for me in the morning.

 And these couldn’t be any simpler…literally grab and go.

-This egg breakfast muffin recipe is bulked up with a whole cup of cooked quinoa.
+This egg breakfast muffin recipe is bulked up with a whole cup of cooked quinoa (which I cook in my rice cooker).
 It’s a super sneaky way to add all of those healthy quinoa nutritional benefits: Fibre, iron, minerals, and of course protein.
 You will probably not even notice that it’s there!

 Along with the quinoa: sundried tomatoes, mushrooms and Swiss cheese.

 You could totally change it up, I also made a version subbing the mushrooms and tomatoes for 1 1/2 cups of broccoli (cut up quite small).
 I feel like this could really be a ‘clean-out-the-fridge’ kind of egg breakfast muffin recipe.
 Just beware anything with a high water content, no one wants mushy egg muffins!

 I found two of these muffins to be a good serving size for me…one was just not quite enough.
 Next time I make them, I will definitely double (or triple) the recipe and stock up the freezer.